Updated: 12/14/2018 | December 14th, 2018

-So it was with a little fear and trepidation that I went to go visit the tallest building in the world, Taipei 101.
+So it was with a little fear and trepidation that I went to go visit one of the tallest buildings in the world: Taipei 101.

-Rising up from downtown, Taipei 101 is a sight to behold.
+Even though I don’t like heights, Taipei 101 is truly a sight to behold.
 I visited the building on my very last day living in Taiwan, and it was majestic.
 I’ve always seen the building as I moved through the city and I’ve been near it as there are a number of clubs in the surrounding district, but I’d never actually gone to see inside it or even seen it in daylight.

 But there it was rising up from the city in a wave of green.
 It’s like a rocket ship.

-Taipei 101 is the most impressive modern structure I’ve ever seen.
+Taipei 101 is the most impressive modern structure I’ve ever seen (and I live in NYC, so I’m familiar with epic buildings!).
 It rises up and towers over the surrounding area.
 101 is a beautiful building built like a bamboo reed.
 Construction began in 1997 and was completed in 2004.
 It’s the tallest building in the world (well, it was until the one in Dubai was built and now an even taller structure is going to beat that) and, well, I can’t say this enough, quite impressive.
 It’s a very high-end building, and its offices and apartments are for those with money.
 There’s also the Taipei 101 mall, where you’ll find stores like Dolce and Gabana, Prada, Armani, Gucci, and many high-end restaurants.
 On my last night, I did eat at the sushi restaurant here, and though it cost me a fortune, it was the best meal I had in Taiwan.

 Visitors can head up to the 88th–91st floors and take a look outside at the surrounding city and mountains.
 Being the sadist I am, I bought my ticket, waited in line, and headed up the elevator.
 The elevator ride is actually really fun.
 There’s a screen that shows how fast you’re moving and where you are in the building.
 It takes about 30 seconds to go from bottom to top.
 I even felt my ears pop a little because you are going so high up!
 I mean that is insane!